Photon Management in Two-Dimensional Disordered Media

-To demonstrate that this mechanism indeed leads to a very efficient broadband light absorber, we calculate the absorption spectrum for a planewave in air at normal incidence on an absorbing film patterned with circular holes at random positions, as in Fig.~\ref{fig1_slab}.
-The numerical analysis is performed by the three-dimensional Finite-Difference Time-Domain method~\cite{Taflove2005} using periodic boundary conditions on a large area to mimic infinitely large structures.
+To start, we demonstrate that the introduction of a random pattern of holes, as in Fig.~\ref{fig1}a, in a thin absorbing film can lead to a large and broadband absorption enhancement.
+For this, we calculate the absorption spectrum for a planewave in air at normal incidence on the nanostructured film and compare it with that of the bare film.
+The numerical analysis was performed by the three-dimensional Finite-Difference Time-Domain method~\cite{Taflove2005} using periodic boundary conditions on a large area to mimic infinitely large structures.
 For convenience, all dimensions in this study are given as a function of the film thickness $t$ and can be rescaled according to one's need.
 Here, the circular holes have a diameter $d=2.7t$ and filling fraction $f=30\%$.
-The material of the film has a permittivity $\epsilon=12$ and an absorption length $\ell_i=33t$, which, for the sake of the analysis, was considered constant over the wavelength range of interest.
-This corresponds approximately to the absorption of a film of amorphous silicon of thickness $t=75$ nm at a free space wavelength $\lambda \approx 800$ nm~\cite{Palik1997} and compares well also with the absorption of some organic materials used for thin-film solar cells.
+The material of the film has a permittivity $\varepsilon=12$ and an absorption length $\ell_i=33t$, which, for the sake of the analysis, was considered constant over the wavelength range of interest.
+This corresponds approximately to the absorption of a thin film ($t \approx 100$ nm) of amorphous Silicon (a-Si) in the red part of the spectrum~\cite{Palik1997}.
+Note however that the concepts presented below are valid for any type of two-dimensional random systems of finite thickness and can be applied to any inorganic or organic material.

-The absorption $A$ of the patterned film is plotted in Fig.~\ref{fig2_abs_enhancement_simple} together with the absorption of the bare film.
-We find that the random pattern of holes enhances significantly the absorption of the film over the entire wavelength range under consideration, the integrated absorption being increased by a factor of about 5.
+The absorption of the patterned film is plotted in Fig.~\ref{fig1}b together with the absorption of the bare film.
+We find that the random pattern of holes enhances significantly the absorption of the film over the entire wavelength range under consideration, the integrated absorption being increased by a factor $F=4.8$.
 This absorption enhancement occurs in spite of the fact that $30\%$ of absorbing material has been removed.
-The inset of Fig.~\ref{fig2_abs_enhancement_simple} shows the angular dependence of the absorption at $t/\lambda=0.15$ for both $s$- and $p$-polarizations.
+The inset of Fig.~\ref{fig1}b shows the angular dependence of the absorption at $t/\lambda=0.15$ for both $s$- and $p$-polarizations.
 One can see that the absorption remains particularly high even at large angles and for both polarizations of the incident light.
-This is a property of paramount importance for solar panels since it allows to retain a high efficiency also for diffuse illumination.
+This is a property of paramount importance for solar panels since it allows to retain a high efficiency also for diffuse illumination and at all times of the day.